joshna1/Readme-now/README.md

 # Readme-now
 just one more Readme now
-i like coffee ,cookies ,chocolates, and music ,reading books , play indoor games etc.. it just so wounderful of entertaining me
+i like coffee ,cookies ,chocolates, and music ,reading books , play indoor games